seasamgo/sera/README.md

 )
 ```

-The `predictExpression` function uses cross-validation implemented in the `glmnet` package to select lambda.
+The `predictExpression` function uses cross-validation implemented by the R package `glmnet` to select lambda.
 Register parallel for this, e.g.

 ``` r
 library(foreach)